Appreciate the ephemeral side of nature

 When development brutalizes nature

 The economy has also helped shape the Japanese relationship with their environment.
 With the Meiji era in the 19th century, industrialization began, resulting in a relationship of destruction and predation of nature, which accelerated after the Second World War.
-Vast industrial complexes were built along the coast.
+Coastlines were developed for vast industrial complexes.
 Tokyo, for example, sacrificed its coastline to the development of its port and Haneda airport.
 In the cities, waterways were concreted over, and the air and rivers suffered from pollution.
 On the fishing front, commercial whaling resumed in 2019 despite protests from the international community.
 Over the centuries, mountains have suffered from deforestation.
 Erosion has led to the formation of sand, and conifers have gradually replaced the primary forest, laurisylva.
 So the traditional image of "blue pines and white sands" is the result of a man-made construction.
 The decline in biodiversity can be illustrated by the drop in firefly populations.
-Fragmentation of their habitat and agricultural pollution are the main factors in this decline, along with the trade in fireflies that transports them to restaurant and hotel gardens.
+But in Tōhoku, some forest ecosystems such as those in Towada-Hachimantai National Park have benefited from conservation efforts to halt the decline of local species.

 Japanese gardens or nature created by man